 Coronavirus Impact and Needs:

-We have pursued our core mission of providing hope and resources for those without life’s essentials since 1979.
-In the U.S., we distribute product donations from corporate donors to local community partners, we provide support for teachers and students and we mobilize resources quickly to aid recovery efforts when natural disasters strike.
-Internationally, we manage child-focused community development programs designed to foster sustainable and self-reliant living in 10 countries.
+In the United States we distribute product donations of food and other essential items from corporate donors through our network of local community partners, we provide classroom support and school supplies to students in vulnerable areas, and we mobilize resources quickly to aid recovery efforts when natural disasters strike.

-Internationally, more than 1.4 million people benefited from our programs in the 10 countries where we work: El Salvador, Guatemala, Haiti, Honduras, Kenya, Malawi, Nicaragua, the Philippines, Tanzania, and Uganda.
-Feed the Children’s child-focused community development approach seeks to transform lives by improving the food and nutritional security of mothers and children while reducing malnutrition and poverty in their communities.
+In the ten countries where we work - El Salvador, Guatemala, Haiti, Honduras, Kenya, Malawi, Nicaragua, the Philippines, Tanzania, and Uganda - Feed the Children’s child-focused community development approach seeks to transform lives by improving the food and nutritional security of mothers and children while reducing malnutrition and poverty in their communities.

 Feed the Children is accredited by GuideStar Exchange and the BBB Wise Giving Alliance.
 Learn more about us at www.feedthechildren.org.